CarylThom/milestone-project-1/README.md

 ### Returning/Frequent Visitor Goals

-* As a Returning Visitor – possible new additions or rewards.
+* As a Returning Visitor – I want to see possible new additions to the website such as rewards or offers.
-* As a Returning Visitor - I want to search social media links to be part of the community and keep up with changes.
+* As a Returning Visitor - I want to search social media links to be part of the community and keep up with like-minded individuals, see if there are any changes to services or special activities.
-* As a Returning Visitor – I would like to find the best ways to contact if I have issues that need to be discussed.
+* As a Returning Visitor – I would like to find the best ways to contact the gym if I have issues that need to be discussed.

 ## Design

 ### Colour Scheme

 * The main colours used are blue (#19b0f7) aubergine (#4b293c) white (#fafafa) and a slight use of pink (rgb(187, 46, 128) and black (#000000).
+They have been chosen as the colours of the gym to show modernity and accessibility.

 ### Typography